sryanshin/srshin/README.md

 **Now, I can afford to thank you!
 Pay and gratitude expression**
 <br/>w/ Jeeyoon Park and Yeolib Kim
+- Under Review
 <br/>

 **Industry termination initiative and R&D organizations**
 <br/>w/ Yura Jung
+- Scheduled to present at TPRI's Works-in-Progress Seminar on April 17th, 2024
 <br/>
 <br/>